shrutiraj25/shrutiraj25.github.io/docs/index.md

-Hi, I am Shruti, working as a Data & Analytics Consultant in PwC.
+Hi, I am Shruti, working as a Data & Analytics Consultant.
 Currently exploring more on Data Science & AI.

 ## Write-ups